james5101/git-flow-101/README.md

 ![img](img/git_flow_feature_pull.png)

 ### Finish feature
+*_Note_* - _This next command merges your feature branch and develop.
+If develop is a protected branch you will not be able to push to directly to develop.
+We may have to skip this command and just create a pull request from your feature branch to develop and clean up your local feature branch manually_
 * Ok, so you coded your feature, wrote your tests and  we are at the last step.
-Lets finsih this feature up:
+Lets finish this feature up:
 ```
 git flow feature finish MYNEWFEATURE
 ```